Ten Quintessential Places to Eat and Drink Like a Local in Tropical North Queensland

 If you're craving decadence after a day on the water, Tamarind Restaurant will put a fresh wind in your sails.
 The multi-award-winning restaurant combines Australian cuisine, local produce and exceptional service for dinner between Tuesday–Saturday.

-Start with the kangaroo fillet tataki with pepper berry, bush plum and betel spice and follow it up with the slow-braised duck curry loaded with lychee, caramel pumpkin and spiced peanuts or paperbark-roasted salmon with local reef fish ravioli, fried soft-shell crab and lemon verbena emulsion.
-If making decisions is something you like to leave behind while on holidays, opt for the five-course tasting menu to take the work out of it.
+Start with the market fish ceviche and follow it up with the slow-braised duck curry loaded with lychee, caramel pumpkin and spiced peanuts or the abalone ravioli with roasted scallop, lemongrass and ginger.
+If making decisions is something you like to leave behind while on holiday, opt for the five-course tasting menu to take the work out of it.

-Want to get a taste of the tropics this summer?
+Want to extend your summer with a trip to the tropics?
 Time to book a holiday to Tropical North Queensland.
-For more information and to book your summer getaway, visit the website.
+For more information and to book your autumn getaway, visit the website.

 Top images: Tourism Tropical North Queensland